Interpreting KPI Results

 Keep the KPI report as brief as you can without losing vital data.
 The dashboard approach provides an easily-digestible and visual means of absorbing complex data and allows users to drill down to particular areas of interest without becoming overwhelmed.
 It is useful to provide some high-level commentary to accompany the KPI set as a whole, but this should be succinct.
-For managers that want or need additional information, Quickscore allows interrogation of data for further analysis.
+For managers that want or need additional information, Spider Impact allows the interrogation of data for further analysis.

 What is an XmR Chart?

 Businesses may also want to use more advanced tools to measure and interpret KPI progress, such as XmR charts.
 These ‘moving range’ charts provide a linked pair of control diagrams that measure a process with a single subgroup size.
 The charts are used to determine whether the business process or KPI being measured is improving over time and provide a clear view of those changes.
 The axis compares an individual, or X, with a range of individual measures mapped against an MR, or Moving Range, which tracks the variability between data points.
 These charts can be produced in traditional spreadsheet packages, but their complexity makes this approach extremely time-consuming.
 It is far more expedient – and accurate – to use an automated software package to make their production instantaneous and simple.

 Keen to find out more about Spider Impact?
 Please contact the team at Intrafocus.